Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 Veth devices and virtual Linux bridges support VLANs, VLAN IDs and a tagging of Ethernet packets.
 Tagging at pure veth interfaces outside a bridge requires the definition of sub-interfaces with associated VLAN IDs.
 The cable between a veth interface pair can be seen as a trunk cable; it can transport packets with different VLAN tags.

-A virtual Linux bridge can become master of standard interfaces and/or sub-interfaces of veth devices – resulting in different port rules with respect to VLAN tagging.
-Similar to real switches we can assign VIDs and PVIDs to the ports.
+A virtual Linux bridge can become the master of standard interfaces and/or sub-interfaces of veth devices – resulting in different port rules with respect to VLAN tagging.
+Similar to real switches we can assign VIDs and PVIDs to the ports of a Linux bridge.
 VIDs allow for filtering and thus VIDs are essential for VLAN definitions via a bridge.
-PVIDs allow for a tagging of incoming untagged packets or a retagging of packets entering through a port based on sub-interfaces.
+PVIDs allow for a tagging of incoming untagged packets or a retagging of packets entering through a port based on veth sub-interfaces.
 We can also define whether packets shall leave a port outwards of the bridge untagged or tagged.

 Separated VLANs can, therefore, be set up with pure settings for ports inside a bridge without necessarily requiring any package tagging outside.